 New proposals are surfacing that could have detrimental impact on charitable giving.

 At the federal level, there has been a lot of excitement and enthusiasm about tax reform these few weeks.
 Importantly, the proposals that have surfaced, could have a detrimental impact on charitable giving because of the impact on the charitable deduction.

-On the other hand, the Republican House blueprint provides specifics.
-It calls for dramatically increasing the standard deduction.
+The United Framework released in late September of this year calls for dramatically increasing the standard deduction, as well as reducing the top tax rate.
 Doing so would reduce the number of filers who itemize their deductions (and therefore receive the full value of the charitable deduction).

-This would reduce the number of itemizers from currently over 30 percent of filers to only 5 percent of filers and those with the highest incomes.
-We know that many people will still make donations to 501(c)(3)s or religious organizations of their choice, various estimates predict charitable giving nationwide could be reduced by more than 10 percent.
-That's a loss of more than $25 billion annually.
+This would reduce the number of itemizers from over 30 percent to only 5 percent of filers, who have the highest incomes.
+We know that many people will still make donations to 501(c)(3)s or religious organizations of their choice, various estimates predict charitable giving nationwide could be reduced by around $13 billion annually.

-And congressional leaders need to understand the unintended consequences of what they are discussing.
+Discussions with congressional delegates suggest this impact is an unintended consequence.
 There is substantial evidence showing that the amount people give is directly influenced by the economic incentives created in the tax code.
 When the value of the incentive is reduced, so are gifts to nonprofit organizations.